zuwiki/dove_py/SPECIFICATION.md

       ...
     }

-All of the following selector options are optional:
+Generally, the selector options are identical to the task properties with a few exceptions.
+You can search for a task

+    {
+        "tags": "home"
+    }

+If you wanted

   - `id` - an array of string UUIDs.
 This option selects each of the tasks whose ids are in the array.
   - `completed` - a boolean completion state for the task.